“What size ties are in style?”

 C-L-U-B. See what we did there?
 Now you can remember!

-Let’s start with B first, as it is by far the most important.
+Let’s start with “B” first, as it is by far the most important.

 Proportion Rule #1: Your tie should match your BODY type.

-The length and width of your tie should correspond to your body size and build.
+he length and width of your tie should correspond to your body size and build.
 Humans, come in all shapes and sizes, and we know they’re all equally beautiful!
 That’s why we stock 3 adult tie widths, 1 extra long length and 3 kid’s sizes too!
 Kid-size clip-ons are also perfect for our 4-legged companions, who look so cute in them.

 We stock standard width (aka regular or wide), narrow width (aka slim, middle or modern cut) and skinny width (super, super thin.)
 We even carry an extra long length in the wide size in a whole bunch of colors!

 So how do you determine what size tie is best for your body type?
-Were here to help guide you.
+We’re here to help guide you.
 Bigger, taller and “athletic" people usually look best with our standard width ties.
 They range from 3.5 to just under 4 inches.
 Thin to average and shorter shaped humans look great in our middle width, narrow cut ties; they each range from 2.5 - 3 inches wide.
 We call narrow our “Goldilocks” size - because it’s juuuuuuust right!
 Our skinny ties, under 2 inches wide, are a favorite among much smaller humans with a slight build.

 No matter what the width of your tie is, the bottom tip should always fall to the very top of your belt buckle.